-Motion to approve the consent agenda.
+Motion to approve the consent agenda with item # 7 having been removed.

 FC/SB - Passed motion Ayes - SB, FC, EA, MS Noes - None Absent - EW

 The following Consent Agenda items are considered routine and will be acted upon by the Board without discussion with one vote.
 Any item may be removed from the Consent Agenda by a Board member or a member of the audience and placed under General Business #10 to be discussed and acted upon individually.